-(This is yet another chapter in my book, Dear Caregiver Reflections for Family Caregivers.
+(This is a chapter in my book, Dear Caregiver Reflections for Family Caregivers.

 Satan loves to try to discourage us and rob us of our joy as believers.
 Satan can never snatch us out of the hand of our Lord God, for we are safe in the hands of the Lord forever.
 So Satan tries to do the next best thing in his eyes.
 Satan tries to rob us of our joy and effectiveness as Christians.

 As a caregiver, it is so easy to become discouraged.
 The heartaches of seeing one’s loved one suffer and deteriorate in his or her body can be very overwhelming.
 Even the psalmists in the book of Psalms in the Old Testament often expressed feelings of discouragement.
 In some cases they were experiencing deep trials in spite of their present faithfulness to the Lord God.
 Hence, they sometimes felt abandoned, crushed, and devalued by God.

 One strategy for fighting discouragement demonstrated in the Psalms is prayer.
 Prayer should be our first recourse for help, deliverance, and restoration in times of trouble and challenge.
 Prayer should also be our first recourse in fighting the discouragement which sometimes accompanies difficult times.
 Through the avenue of prayer we can gain peace, joy, and relief from discouragement in facing life’s challenges.

 Another strategy for fighting Satan’s attempts to discourage us is a firm confidence in the Lord’s directing and unfailing love, kindness, and faithfulness.
 We must also pray with the psalmists of old for the Lord God’s guiding and directing light and truth on our paths throughout this life.
 If we saturate our lives with prayer and the truths of God’s Word, we will have the confidence of the Lord’s presence in our lives.
 We will also have His joy in full and a song in our hearts (Psalm 42:8).